nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **A**: Sherpass will print an error message containing details of the corruption (e.g., missing fields, brackets).
-You can either modify the save file accordingly to rectify the problem or allow Sherpass to create a new save file **(Caution: You will lose all previously saved tasks!)**
+You can either modify the save file accordingly to rectify the problem or allow Sherpass to create a new save file

+**(⚠ Caution: You will lose all previously saved tasks!)**

 **Q**: How do I transfer my data to another computer?